Gödel Escher Bach, Self-Reference, and Transformers

 “The flexibility of intelligence comes from the enormous number of different rules, and levels of rules… Strange Loops involving rules that change themselves, directly or indirectly, are at the core of intelligence”

+The concept of the singularity, as originally coined by John von Neumann and later popularized by Ray Kurzweil, is intrinsically tied to the idea of self-improving intelligent machines.
 In “The Singularity is Near”, Kurzweil predicts that the singularity will occur around the year 2045, marking a point in time when technological growth becomes uncontrollable and irreversible, resulting in unforeseeable changes to human civilization.
-Kurzweil’s arguments are built on the basis of Moore’s Law and the exponential growth of computing power and technology.
 He argues that the rate of technological progress is exponential, and as AI begins to surpass human intelligence, it will have the ability to recursively improve its own design, leading to an intelligence explosion.

+Whether we seem to hit a local maximum, or whether our current methodology of scale continues to unlock new abilities, only time can tell.
 As remarkable as ChatGPT and similar AI models are, they currently remain tools and are far from true intelligent systems.
 While the age of self-improving machines might not be immediately around the corner, the advances in transformer models have had a large impact on the societal perception of the distance we have to go.
+It is certain though that one day (and perhaps relatively soon) we will hit this milestone of human progress and ourselves become Prometheus or Frankenstein.
+May we have a better fate.